This Blackberry Champagne Cocktail is a festive sparkling cocktail that’s perfect for holiday parties. Or, try this blackberry mimosa for brunch!

 - 1 cup sugar

 - 1 cup blackberries (plus more for garnishing)

 - 750 ml bottle prosecco

 - Fresh thyme (for garnish)

-- In a medium saucepan stir together water, sugar, blackberries and ginger.
+- In a medium saucepan stir together water, sugar, and blackberries.
 Bring mixture to a boil, then reduce heat and let mixture simmer until sugar completely dissolves.
 Remove from heat, cover, and let steep for 15 minutes.

-- Strain blackberries and ginger from syrup mixture and let cool completely.
+- Strain blackberries from syrup mixture and let cool completely.

-- Assemble the bellinis by adding the sparkling wine to a champagne flute, filing halfway, top off with the blackberry-ginger simple syrup.
+- Assemble the bellinis by adding the sparkling wine to a champagne flute, filing halfway, top off with the blackberry simple syrup.
 Garnish with fresh blackberries and thyme sprigs, if desired.

 This post was originally published in 2017.
 It was updated in 2021 to add new photographs.
 Enjoy!